-With national trends in their favor, many downtowns are experiencing an economic renaissance that is attracting new investment and other properties of the contraction of the contractand higher income households.
+With national trends in their favor, many downtowns are experiencing an economic renaissance that is attracting new investment and higher income households.
 Vibrant downtowns are well positioned to capitalize on economic opportunities and deepen the demand for downtown housing by offering jobs, entertainment, culture, education, recreation, and healthy lifestyles.
 Walkable urban environments in both large and small cities generally command a housing premium over their suburban counterparts.
 A rent premium study for a mid-size city in Colorado that currently does not have robust downtown housing found that new downtown rental units could achieve an average 40% premium over new suburban units outside the city.
 Although Downtown housing in Evansville lags behind national trends, there are indicators for future growth.
 An existing premium on rents and low vacancy rates suggest demand for quality housing units that could command significant premiums above the Evansville average.